Perhaps the most obvious example

 is the embodiment of mischief for mischief's sake.

 , or vice versa; whether silly or wise, he will always display Hidden Depths

 (if only a knack for comedy

 and Simpleminded Wisdom

-) whom the audience supports and invariably laughs with, not at.
+) whom the audience may laugh at.
 This is not always true of other Tricksters

 in general, who are sometimes cast as cloud cuckoolanders